ojayyike/pomdoroTimer/README.md

 ## Features
 1. User-friendly graphical user interface for easy interaction with the application
-2. Timer customization options to fit your specific needs
-3. Sound timer to alert you when the timer has elapsed
+2. Sound timer to alert you when the timer has elapsed
-4. Progress tracking to help you monitor your productivity over time
+3. Progress tracking to help you monitor your productivity over time

 ## Usage
 To use the Study-Aid Timer, follow these steps: